Jamie Lee Rattray

-Jamie Lee Rattray (born September 30, 1992) is a Canadian women's ice hockey player for the Markham Thunder.
+Jamie-Lee Rattray (born September 30, 1992) is a Canadian professional ice hockey player for the Boston Fleet of the Professional Women's Hockey League (PWHL).

 Life

 As a member of the gold medal-winning squad at the 2010 IIHF World Women's U18 Championship, a hockey card of her was featured in the Upper Deck 2010 World of Sports card series.

 While in college, she played for the Clarkson Golden Knights.
 In 2014, she won the Patty Kazmaier Award and helped Clarkson win their first NCAA women's hockey championship.
 She was selected sixth overall by the Brampton Thunder in the 2014 CWHL Draft.
 She made her debut with the Canada women's national ice hockey team at the 2014 4 Nations Cup.

-Rattray outed herself as lesbian.
+Rattray is a lesbian, and married her long time girlfriend Whitney on August 10th, 2024.

 Playing career

-Rattray is of Aboriginal heritage and participated at the 2010 National Aboriginal Hockey Championships in Ottawa, Ontario, from May 2–8, 2010.
+Rattray is of Métis heritage and participated at the 2010 National Aboriginal Hockey Championships in Ottawa, Ontario, from May 2–8, 2010.

 NCAA

 Rattray joined the Clarkson Golden Knights in 2010.
 She was also recruited by Minnesota, Minnesota–Duluth, St. Lawrence, Wisconsin, Mercyhurst and Cornell.
 At Clarkson, Rattray was a standout player, eventually becoming the all-time leading scorer for the program with 181 points, winning the 2014 Patty Kazmaier Award, and helping lead Clarkson to the national championship in 2014.